 We’ve even chosen our learning management software to reflect technologies trending outside the classroom.
 Employers of our students won’t use education-oriented platforms like Blackboard or Moodle.
 Some industry observers predict they won’t even use email.

-That’s the reason faculty member John Bell began integrating Slack into our online classes, and now Richard Hollinger and Jon Ippolito have followed his lead.
-No one knows whether Slack will turn out to be the email killer that many anticipate, but we can and should adapt our teaching methods to fit the technologies that are trending into the future.
+That’s the reason faculty member John Bell began integrating Slack into our online classes, and now Kendra Bird and Jon Ippolito have followed his lead.
+No one knows whether Slack will end up killing email off completely, but we can and should adapt our teaching methods to fit the technologies that are trending into the future.